All Episodes

 So it's plausible that this could potentially happen.

-Where people would try to take clout, and the detective should have, you know, went ahead and followed up on that lead, but defense saying he didn't.
+Where people would try to take clown and the detective should have, you know, went ahead and followed up on that lead, but defense saying he didn't.

 Based upon that.

-He's suddenly just bringing up other uh potential suspects.
+He's suddenly just bringing up other potential suspects.

-When did you decide to talk to the baby who said he shot at this young man inside a Jeep?
+When did you decide to talk to the dad who said he shot at this young man inside a jeep?

-The first did he search warrant into his social media account where they came from, which then uh he was able to determine a better picture of his commission.
+The first did he search warrant into his social media account where they came from, which then he's able to turn a better picture of his organization.

 Yeah, so he put this on Instagram, guys.